 Before I get in to tips, I want to touch a little about the benefits of solo travel.
 There are so many benefits of traveling by yourself.
 My favourite ones are;

 - Self discovery and learning – Since you have no one else to depend on but yourself, you may learn things you never knew you were good at.
-Your triumphs are completely your own (i.e – never once getting lost with no data on my phone for maps) or you learn from your mistakes (i.e – the time I lost my phone in Lisbon)
+Your triumphs are completely your own (i.e – never once getting lost with no data on my phone for maps or driving all over Europe and crossing multiple borders) or you learn from your mistakes (i.e – the time I lost my phone in Lisbon)

 - Downtime – Solo travel is a great way to spend much needed downtime, not just from a job but also from people, especially if you are introverted.
 When I travel by myself, my thoughts are my own and I have found that not having to speak to someone the whole time can be very liberating.